haruosuz/DS4GD/2020/CaseStudy.md

 ```
 I watched the videos Part 2 to Part 11 of "Introduction to R Programming".
 My questions are as follows:
-1. What is difference between Data Frames and Lists in R?
+1. What is the difference between Data Frames and Lists in R?
 2. What is the difference between factor and character vectors?
 ```